-1. Will there be enough support for the mental health of staff members and students?: Coming to a work and school environment each day where there is risk of contracting COVID-19 would make me fearful to go to work every day.
+1. Will there be enough support for the mental health of staff members and students?: Coming to a work and school environment each day when there is risk of contracting COVID-19 would make me fearful to go to work every day.
 What choice will teachers who are in high risk groups (because of their age or health conditions) be given?
 Will all teachers be mandated to attend work in person?
 If so, we would be asking teachers to choose between their jobs and their health.

 In addition to the stress that comes with risking one’s health to attend work, teachers are responsible for the safety of their students.
 I am sure teachers will feel an immense pressure to ensure they are properly modeling for their students how to utilize face coverings, sanitize hands, and social distance, on top of having to modify instruction for this uncharted territory of socially-distanced teaching.
 How will this impact teachers’ mental and physical well-being over an extended period of time by being exposed to this chronic stress?
 On a flight, adults are always told to put on their oxygen masks first and then assist children, because if you are not taken care of first, you cannot care for others.
 I think we are asking too much of our teachers.
 They will be put under so much stress every day, will be made to risk their health to go to work, and will then be asked to protect their students’ health and create engaging lessons despite many restrictions.
 Will every school provide enough support to their teachers?
 What would this support even look like?
 Additionally, I would imagine many students would feel immense stress and fear as well, and we will need to provide increased mental health support for our students.